-The MIH Watch was released in september 2005 and has become a famous watch among watch lovers in the past 3.5 years.
+The MIH Watch was released in september 2005 and has become a famous watch among watch enthusiasts in those past 3.5 years.
+With clean looks that do not immediately give away the complexity of the watch, it flies nicely under the radar.

 As you can see the result is a watch with a very clean dial, which is easy to read the time.
 But don’t be fooled, despite the clean and simple design, the MIH Watch has a single button chronograph and an annual calendar.